ludovic-m/training-terraform/README.md

 > The entity and the environment properties suppose that you'll add a metadata `environment` with `production` as value in your Github Actions Workflow

 Get the Client ID and the Tenant ID of your Managed Identity (The tenant id is visible by going to the `Microsoft Entra ID` blade)

+### Grant permissions to the Managed Identity

+Grant `Contributor` permissions on your Azure Subscription to the Managed Identity.
+You should also grant the `Storage Blob Data Contributor` role on the Storage Account where your `.tfstate` is stored.

 ### Create a git repository